 Renunciation for Householders: Detachment with Responsibility

 Renunciation features as an important topic in Buddhist teachings.
-In this audio recording, Phakchok Rinpoche responds to questions submitted by students about issues we face with our practice.
+In this audio recording from a Question and Answer session hosted in 2017 for the updated version of A Glimpse of Buddhadharma, Phakchok Rinpoche responds to questions submitted by students about issues we face with our practice.
 This segment addresses the issue of renunciation.
 What does it mean to renounce?
 And as householders, how should we think about renunciation?